 - a) Airspace.
 Consider the complexity of the airspace surrounding the display venue, including proximity to controlled airspace or areas with specific limitations that might affect the type of aircraft displaying - b) Geography.
-Consider the difficulty of the terrain in addition to crowd and event layout - c) Built Up Areas.
+Consider the difficulty of the terrain in addition to spectator and event layout - c) Built Up Areas.
 Consider the proximity, density and size of adjacent built up and Congested Areas - d) Secondary Spectators / other members of the public.
-Consider the likelihood and controllability of spectators gathering outside the designated crowd area and any effect the display might have on members of the public in the vicinity.
-Consider the proximity of major roads, railway lines and local infrastructure and how busy they are - e) Display Length.
+Consider the likelihood and controllability of spectators gathering outside the designated Spectator Area and any effect the Flying Display might have on members of the public in the vicinity.
+Consider the proximity of major roads, railway lines and local infrastructure and how busy they are likely to be during the event - e) Display Length.
 Consider the effect of the Flying Display window on deconfliction issues, e.g. 3 items over 2 hours may be less complex than 3 items over 15 minutes - f) Display Team Size.
-Consider the number and type of aircraft in a display team with respect to the size and nature of the display venue g) Event Type.
+Consider the number and type of aircraft in a display team with respect to the size and nature of the display venue - g) Event Type.
 Consider the type of event and how flying activity is integrated; is the Flying Display the focus of the event or just an additional attraction?